How Can Machine Learning Emulators Best Support Climate Science?: Successfully applying an emulator

 \section{Successfully applying an emulator}

-While the previous section outlined the developer’s responsibility in building a robust emulator, a successful transition into climate research depends equally on the engagement of applied scientists.
-Currently, the lack of collaboration represents a missed opportunity; under the principle of adequacy for purpose \citep{parker2020model}, a model’s value is fundamentally defined by its utility in solving real-world problems.
+While \Cref{sec:development} outlines the responsibilities of emulator developers, successful collaboration depends equally on the engagement of applied scientists.
 But at which point exactly should researchers from the two fields interact? \Cref{fig:combinedworkflow} suggests a simple solution: instead of using observational records, reanalysis products, or model output, applied researchers could use emulator-generated data.
 However, this rarely happens in practice \citep[\eg][]{fowler2025downscaling}.
-The issue is usually not the quality of emulator-generated data.
-In fact, many studies demonstrate the strong performance of recent ML emulators \citep{kendon2025potential, schillinger2025enscale, van2023deep}.
-The challenges lie elsewhere, and we discuss how they can be addressed by the machine learning community in detail in \Cref{sec:guide}.
+The issue is usually not the quality of emulator-generated data, as recent ML emulators already show strong performance \citep{van2023deep, kendon2025potential, schillinger2025enscale, addison_machine_2026, legasa_regional_2026}.

 In theory, the application of emulators is relatively straightforward.
 Since emulators function essentially as a new data source, their validation and usage should be performed in a manner consistent with traditional physical data.
 Selecting a specific emulator is highly dependent on the research question; therefore, we refrain from offering universal recommendations here.
-The final selection should be guided by the three principles established earlier: fit for purpose, trustworthiness, and accessibility.
-In practice, these translate into three practical questions for the researcher: Can this emulator provide the specific data needed to answer my question?
+Instead, we argue that the final selection should be guided by the three principles established earlier: adequacy for purpose, trustworthiness, and accessibility.
+In practice, these translate into three practical questions for the applied researcher: Can this emulator provide the specific data needed to answer my question?
 Do I trust its performance?
 Do I have the technical capabilities to implement the model or download the resulting data?
 In addition to this, there is a psychological barrier: researchers must have the confidence to move beyond traditional physical models and decide how an emulator should be positioned alongside them.
 Furthermore, the emulator must demonstrate a tangible advantage over established methods.
-While this is partially addressed by the identified added value, the decision ultimately hinges on a cost-benefit analysis and the perceived benefits must clearly outweigh the effort required to implement the new approach.
+While this is partially addressed by the identified added value, the decision ultimately hinges on a cost-benefit analysis, and the perceived benefits must clearly outweigh the effort required to implement the new approach.